-Financing Mechanism.
-Projects are financed up front by the federal government, and costs for M&I project purposes are repaid 100%, with interest, via long-term (typically 30-50 year) repayment contracts.
+Projects are financed up front by the federal government, and costs for M&I project purposes are repaid 100%, with interest, via long-term (typically 30-50 years) repayment contracts.

-Eligibility Requirements.
-The Water Supply Act, as amended in 1986, requires that (1) water supply benefits and costs be equitably allocated among multiple purposes; (2) repayment by state or local interests be agreed to before construction; (3) the water supply allocation for anticipated demand at any project not exceed 30% of the total estimated cost; (4) repayment shall be either during construction (without interest), or over 30 years (with adjustable interest rates); and (5) users reimburse the Corps annually for all operation and maintenance or replacement costs.
-Those required conditions reflect changes adopted in the Water Resources Development Act of 1986, which reaffirmed a 100% non-federal cost share for water supply projects with the up front agreement; limited assistance for "future" storage to 30%; reduced the repayment period from 50 to 30 years; and added the yearly operation and maintenance reimbursement.

-Occasional exceptions - albeit increasingly frequent - to the Corps' general authority have been enacted by the Congress to provide individual instances of relief in hardship circumstances and to target federal financial or technical assistance to demonstration projects defined by environmental restoration or water conservation objectives.
-Otherwise, the Corps' general direct involvement in providing water supplies is limited to emergency/disaster relief, including drought conditions.
-(Some short-term sales of "surplus" storage, as well as seasonal water storage (conservation) can be made adjunct to normal project operating procedures.)
+Existing law and agency policy require that (1) water supply benefits and costs be equitably allocated among multiple purposes; (2) repayment by state or local interests be agreed to before construction; (3) the water supply allocation for anticipated demand at any project not exceed 30% of the total estimated cost; (4) repayment shall be either during construction (without interest), or over 30 years (with adjustable interest rates); and (5) users reimburse the Corps annually for all operation and maintenance or replacement costs.
+Occasional exceptions to the Corps' general authority have been enacted by the Congress.
+Some short-term sales of "surplus" storage, as well as seasonal water storage (conservation) can be made adjunct to normal project operating procedures.